stanford-ssi/tdt-characterization/main.md

 No Terminal Deoxynucleotidyl Transferase should be added to the controls in column 12.
 H12 must be left empty.

 ## Sending to PAN
-Pipette 20uL out of each well and store in another well plate for a future gel run.
-In the original well plate, pipette 40 uL DNA control solution into each well for a total volume of 60 uL and submit to PAN.
+In each well of a new 96 well plate, pipette 40uL of the DNA control solution.
+Pipette in 20uL from each corresponding well from the expirimental plate (A1 to A1, H12 to H12 etc).
+Keep the expirimental plate for running on a gel and submit the new plate to PAN for CE.